darrenbao1/user_auth/README.md

 Expressjs --To create backend api controller nodemon --Automatically restart application when there's a code change.
 Postgresql --Relational database.
-docker --To easily recreate environment (database)
+docker --To containerize db and backend service